S0AndS0/python-graph-theory/_posts/2019-04-02-points-01-inheriting.markdown

 ```

-Indeed I've just nested even more loops, I'll address one way of mitigating this overall problem in the future if asked; hint `Iterator`s are really swell.
+Indeed I've just nested even more loops, I've address one way of mitigating this overall problem in with a [`Hybrid_Iterator`][hybrid-iterator-post] `class` that calculates new states whenever a process calls `next()`, something that is called implicitly by `for` loops.

 Right now what is important to grasp from the adjusted model is that we now have a way to consistently _mask_ the initialized `cost` values within a point based off some other state that is updated.
 And that regardless of if a `Point` is a normal point or special point like `Construction`, the `cheapest` of `routs` methods are what is called by what ever process asking the questions of `points`.

 ```